dortania/OpenCore-Multiboot/oc/linux.md

   - You can use the same scheme as above to add other efi files or uefi-loadable files (like systemdboot efi, Windows bootmgfw.efi...)
   - **You will NOT be able to set it as the default boot option with Ctrl+Enter**, so you'll have to select it each time you want to boot it

+## Troubleshooting
+### System BootOrder not found
+Linux has changed EFI on disk somehow.
+Hopefully you still have your installer USB with a clean copy of your EFI.
+- Boot into Mac with your USB
+- Open the EFI folder in your ESP, and you should see another folder such as "Ubuntu" added to it.
+Copy this somewhere on your PC.
+- Delete everything in EFI, and replace it with what was on your USB.
+- Copy back the "Ubuntu" or other folder into the EFI folder.
+- Restart and OC should boot up properly.